How much does a space heater cost to run? Here’s everything you need to know!

 “Insulation will help you keep the desired temperature in your house all year round, protecting it against cold in winter and excess heat in summer.”greenmatch.co.uk “

-Average 1500W space heaters will cost around 40$ per month to run 8 hours a day.
+An average 1500W space heater costs around $54 per month to run 8 hours a day.
 This value applies to most households.
-A day of 24 hours will consist of 8 hours of work, school, or university, 8 hours of sleep and 8 hours of free time.
+A day of 24 hours will consist of 8 hours of work, school, or university, 8 hours of sleep, and 8 hours of free time.

 We’ve also taken a look at 21 different examples of real, popular space heater models.
 For each of them, I’ve included the electricity costs together with the type of heater and the amount of power is used.
 From the results, you can see, that the electricity costs depend mainly on the power usage of your heater.